veebch/nodemode/README.md

 ## Install the ticker code

-Following the instructions at https://github.com/llvllch/stonks
+Once you're logges into the node as user `pi`, following the installation instructions at https://github.com/llvllch/stonks

 ## Add Autostart